daces-group/infocrypto/index.md

 ## Grading Policy

-### Class Participation (20%)
+### Class Participation (30%)

 - Attendance is mandatory for all lectures, with a maximum of three unexcused absences allowed.
 - Each student must (co)scribe at least one lecture during the course.

-### Quizzes (20%)
+### Quizzes (10%)

-- There will be 2 (in-class) short quizzes to gauge students’ understanding of the fundamentals.
+- There will be 1 (in-class) short quiz to gauge students’ understanding of the fundamentals.
-- The first and second quizzes will be given in the middle and end of the semester, respectively.
+- The quiz will happen either in the middle or end of the semester.

 ### Project (60%)
 Students will work on projects related to one or more of the covered topics.